johnsto/linkbasher/README.md

 But with Linkbasher:

-1. Click on `t.co` URL in Twitter app
+1. Click on `youtube.com` URL in Twitter app
 2. Linkbasher is launched with `t.co` URL
-3. Linkbasher resolves ('expands') URL
+3. Linkbasher follows `t.co` URL to get `youtube.com` URL
 4. Linkbasher launches appropriate app (e.g. YouTube)

 Linkbasher is far quicker than opening your Browser just to resolve a